themiracy/SurfaceDuo-Guides/DeviceSecurity/SecureBoot.md

 ### Creating the SiPolicy XML file

 Using below's template, fill in the missing Certificate Thumbprints using your own generated certificates from earlier.
-Once donem save the entire file as ```SiPolicy.xml```.
+Once done save the entire file as ```SiPolicy.xml```.

 _Note: Please see "C:\Windows\schemas\CodeIntegrity\ExamplePolicies\DefaultWindows_Enforced.xml" for comparisons_